 Some patients also may be classified into specific disease subtypes.

 Congenital myasthenia gravis

 Ocular myasthenia gravis

 While many patients with other forms of MG first experience symptoms in these muscles before the disease progresses and spreads to other muscle groups, in those with ocular MG, symptoms of muscle weakness and fatigue do not spread to other muscles in the body.

 Generalized myasthenia gravis

 About 50–80% of patients with eye symptoms develop generalized MG.
 This specific type of the disease is characterized by widespread muscle weakness and fatigue that is not confined to eye and eyelid muscles, or any other specific muscle groups.
 It may spread to muscles in the face, as well as those in the limbs.

 In approximately 10% of these patients, muscle weakness spreads to respiratory muscles or those of the throat and jaw.
 This can make breathing fairly difficult and lead to potentially life-threatening episodes known as myasthenic crises.

 Transient neonatal myasthenia gravis

-Newborns typically develop symptoms of transient neonatal MG about 48 hours after birth.
+Newborns typically develop symptoms of transient neonatal MG shortly after birth.
 Symptoms may include overall muscle weakness, impaired sucking and swallowing, a weak cry, and respiratory insufficiency.
 While serious, these symptoms usually disappear within a few days or weeks.